MZanggl/mockzen/README.md

 dep.enableTestEnv()
 ```

-Alternatively, you can set the environment variable `MOCKZEN_TEST_ENV` to `true` or `1` for test runners like jest, which lack a global setup function that runs in the same process.
+Alternatively, set the environment variable `MOCKZEN_TEST_ENV` to `true` or `1` for test runners like jest, which lack a global setup function that runs in the same process.

-If you want to verify that dep is indeed looking up dependencies, you can do so like this in your tests:
+If you want to verify that mockzen is indeed looking up dependencies, add this assertion to your tests:

 ```typescript
 expect(dep.testEnvEnabled).toBe(true)